Stealing Her Thoughts

 “I’m ina,” I shout, “and I won’t let any of you die!”

-I connect my thoughts to both of them, and gather their memories and feelings into me.
+I connect my thoughts to both of them, and become a bridge, so their thoughts and feelings and memories can touch, and join together.

-To do this, I have to open my own thoughts, feelings and memories to them.
+While I do this, my own thoughts, feelings and memories are open to them.

-I don’t know how much of my memories they’ll see and feel.
+How much of my memories will they see and feel?

-I fill that connection with love, and the desire to live, and create.
+I strengthen the connection between the three of us with emotional energy, filling it with love, and the desire to live and create.

 The two of them are glowing like fire.